GraceChilas/AWS-re-Start-Journey/README.md

 ---

-This repository is part of my long-term goal to build a career at the intersection of law, cloud technology and isk management.
+This repository is part of my long-term goal to build a career at the intersection of law, cloud technology and risk management.